yue-wang97/covid_text_summarization/bart/README_bart.md

 ## Model training and evaluation

+First you should follow [this code](https://github.com/pytorch/fairseq) to install all the requirements.

-We follow the same steps in https://github.com/pytorch/fairseq/tree/master/examples/bart
+Second, follow the same steps as [this code](https://github.com/pytorch/fairseq/blob/master/examples/bart/README.summarization.md) and do the following **change**:

-In order to fit our dataset, we modify the **infer.py** file in the original [Bart](https://github.com/pytorch/fairseq/tree/master/examples/bart) code
+- replace the original `infer.py` file in Bart code with our`model/infer.py` file
+- replace `cnn_dm` in the line `TASK=cnn_dm`  of step 2 (BPE preprocess)  with the folder name which data stored( corresponding to the folder`bart_data` I made in Data Preparation step)